Broccoli osteoarthritis

 It is true that organic vegetables, free of chemicals, are not to be readily bought.
 Two dollars of broccoli seed will keep us in sulforaphane for months.

 Sulforaphane is a bioactive compound found in the cabbage family of vegetables, particularly broccoli.
-Eating brassicas leads to a high level in the blood but scientists don't yet know for sure if it is the active ingredient; or why it targets fixated and overloaded joints.
+Eating brassicas leads to a high level in the blood but scientists don't yet know for sure if it is the active ingredient; or how it targets and prevents degeneration of the cartilage in fixated and overloaded joints.

 What are the early symptoms of arthritis?